Hiraab Imamate: European Incursion

-Decline
+Decline and Civil war

-By 1870, the Imamate started to decline due to internal problems which was the main reason for the complete decentralization - in a detailed event recorded by Italy, after the death of the 9th Imam Mohamed Ahmed, the succession to become the next Imam had caused a serious dispute and a near full-scale civil war.
+By 1870, the Imamate had declined internally which was the main reason for decentralization.
+In a detailed event recorded by Italy, after the death of the 9th Imam Mohamed Ahmed in 1843, the succession to become the next Imam caused a serious dispute and a near full-scale civil war.
 The Imam had left seven sons, which saw one of them, Ali Mohamed, usurp the remaining six and kill the senior Mahmud Mohamed in his house in the Hamaruein quarter of the city.

-I figli di Ali Mohamed, Sciaeb, Abdurahman, Mahmud e Mahadalle mossero guerra contro i cugini Abdurahman, Achmed ed Ali.
-Rimasero morti Abdurahman e Mahmud, il quale lasciò tre figli, Hamir, Ali ed Omar.
-In seguito a questi eccidii il popolo Somalo si consultò seriamente per la nomina dell'Imam.
-Erano in antagonismo due partiti: che voleva Imam uno dei figli di Ali Mohamed, che uno dei figli di Mahmud Mohamed.
-La contesa fu accanita assai, tantochè per questa elezione successe una gran guerra fra le tribù, ove, dicesi, rimasero morti circa cinquecento persone d'ambo le parti.
+They would eventually split the rulership with a coastal power headquartered in Adale from the first line of descent (Sultan Abikar or Abubaker) and an inland power based at the Mahaday river (Sultan Otoman) with the elder Imam family (Imam Mahmud) in Mogadishu both from the second line of descent.